HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 <summary><strong>Misc</strong></summary>

 #### Boot
-These parameters are not essential, just preferences, you can use my config as is. and refer to [Dortania](https://dortania.github.io/OpenCore-Post-Install/cosmetic/gui.html) guide for more customization.
+These parameters are not essential, just preferences, you can use my config as is, and refer to [Dortania](https://dortania.github.io/OpenCore-Post-Install/cosmetic/gui.html) guide for more customization.
 If you don't have a 4:3 monitor, set `PickerVariant` to `GeldenGateExt_16-9` or `GeldenGateExt_16-10` depending on your monitor ratio.
 This adjustment is made because the NVIDIA Quadro FX 5600 lacks GOP, limiting the bootloader to display only up to 1280x1024.
 This causes distortion on a 16:9 or 16:10 display, so the icon aspect ratio is modified.

 #### Debug
 All debug and logging settings are disabled.